Stocks rise as Wall Street heads for winning March, quarter

-NEW YORK (AP) — Stocks are ticking higher Friday to keep Wall Street on track for a winning March and first quarter of the year, despite a long list of worries thrown at it.
+NEW YORK (AP) — Stocks are rising Friday, and Wall Street is on track to close out a winning March and first quarter of the year despite a long list of worries being thrown at it.

-The S&P 500 was 0.5% higher in early trading.
-It’s on pace for a 2.5% gain for the month and a second winning quarter in a row after tumbling through most of last year on worries about high interest rates meant to get inflation under control.
+The S&P 500 was 0.6% higher in midday trading.
+It’s on pace for a 2.6% gain for the month and a second winning quarter in a row after tumbling through most of last year on worries about high interest rates meant to get inflation under control.

 Friday's gains came after a report showed inflation across the United States slowed in February, though it was still high relative to history.
 A continued slowdown could give the Federal Reserve more leeway to take it easier on interest rates after jacking them higher at a furious pace over the last year.